facebookresearch/hydra/website/versioned_docs/version-0.11/tutorial/4_defaults.md

 sidebar_label: Defaults
 ---

-Suppose that you want to use MySQL by default -- you no longer want to type `db=mysql` every time you run your application.
+After office politics, you decide that you want to use MySQL by default.
+You no longer want to type `+db=mysql` every time you run your application.

 You can add a `defaults` list into your config file.